 The difficulty of optimizing

-I did an online workshop focused on optimizing projects in TouchDesigner last week because I think it’s a hugely underdiscussed topic.
+I did an online workshop focused on optimizing projects in TouchDesigner last week because I think it’s a hugely under-discussed topic.
 Optimization is a tool and thought process that should be introduced more and more to new and intermediate users.
 The biggest difference between optimization and “regular programming” is the method and approach.
-In this post, I discuss common themes I try to empart on developers when I’m talking about optimizing.
+In this post, I discuss common themes I try to impart on developers when I’m talking about optimizing, and give an overview on TouchDesigner Performance Monitor and Probe.

 Know your toolset